dkolkena/adhd/adhd.md

 * Research points to a heavily genetic component; there’s evidence for environmental factors as well
 * Predominant theory: dopamine and norepinephrine neurotransmitters don’t work the same way a neurotypical brain does, so we don’t receive the standard reward feedback for accomplishing tasks

-^ Discuss myths: sugar, caffeine, the teevee, that dang rock music that all the kids listen to
+^ Discuss pervasive myths: sugar, caffeine, the teevee, that dang rock music that all the kids listen to

-^ Reward feedback loop - our brains don't feel the same sense of reward
+^ Reward feedback loop: our brains don't feel the same sense of reward as neurotypical brains

 ^ OTOH, for intrinsically motivation activities, it's easy to hyperfocus